 Small amounts of sap can remain under a person's fingernails for several days.
 It must be purposely removed with thorough cleaning.

 Plants in this family are strong and hard to get rid of.
 They are found in every state of the continental United States.
-They grow best along cool streams and lakes.
+These plants grow best along cool streams and lakes.
 They grow especially well in areas that are sunny and hot.
-They do not grow in Alaska or Hawaii.
-The also do not survive well above 1,500 m (5,000 feet), in deserts, or in rainforests.
+They do not survive well above 1,500 m (5,000 feet), in deserts, or in rainforests.

 One poisonous ingredient is the chemical urushiol.

 - Pollen, oil, and resin of poison ivy, poison oak, and poison sumac

 Note: This list may not be all-inclusive.

 In addition to the skin, symptoms can affect the eyes and mouth.

 The rash may be spread by touching undried sap and moving it around the skin.

 The oil can also stick to animal fur, which explains why people often contract the skin irritation (dermatitis) from their outdoor pets.

 Wash the area right away with soap and water.
 Quickly washing the area can prevent a reaction.
 However, it most often does not help if done more than 1 hour after touching the plant's sap.
 Flush the eyes out with water.
 Take care to clean under the fingernails well to remove traces of toxin.